top of page

 At Etchinghill Residents' Association we raise funds and promote initiatives to serve the people in our community.

-This is a public meeting and attendees will have the opportunity to vote for a new committee for 2022-23.
-There will be an open forum to discuss matters relevant to our hamlet and within the parish
+This is a public meeting and attendees will have the opportunity to vote for a new committee for 2024-5.
+There will be an open forum to discuss matters relevant to our hamlet and within the parish.

 Complimentary refreshments will be provided

-The meeting is expected to last around an hour or so
+The meeting is expected to last around for about an hour

 bottom of page